nazgul735/netflixCataloge/README.md

 <div align="right">(<a href="#top">back to top</a>)</div>

-### *below is also related project 3*
 ### Technologies

-Some technologies were required to use for project 3 and are therefore pre decided.
+Some technologies were required to use for the project and are therefore pre decided.
 With that is the interface based on react syntax.
 The project itself is initialized with create-react-app, npx create-react-app, implemented in TypeScript.

 Regarding the GraphQL database it was clearly Apollo we wanted to use as the service provides a vast open-source library that is extremely helpful in implementing GraphQL for JavaScript applications, as the backend is written in js.